 k) that the Doha Action Plan adopted by the World Telecommunication Development Conference (WTDC-06) recognized that: “ICTs are essential for political, economic, social and cultural development.
 They fuel the global information society and are rapidly transforming our lives and promoting better understanding among peoples.
 They also play an important role in poverty alleviation, job creation, environmental protection and the prevention and mitigation of natural and other disasters”;

 l) that the Hyderabad Declaration adopted by the World Telecommunication Development Conference (WTDC-10) notes: “...
 However, the digital divide remains, and is compounded by disparities in broadband access and infrastructure between and within countries, in particular between urban and rural areas.
 Rapid development of telecommunication/ICT infrastructure in rural and remote areas, using suitable technologies, is an immediate priority for many countries.
 Another major concern for many administrations is the lack of infrastructure to support telecommunication/ICT development in rural areas, for which suitable and affordable solutions have to be identified.
 Broadband access and usage, supported by strong national backbones, are increasingly considered as essential services that need to be universally available to all citizens in order to develop networked economies and information societies”;

+m) that the Dubai Declaration adopted by the World Telecommunication Development Conference (WTDC-14) declares: “... promoting and making available affordable and accessible broadband infrastructure with appropriate policy and strategy is a fundamental enabling platform that fosters innovation and drives the development of national and global economies and the information society”;

-m) that Article 44 of the ITU Constitution stipulates that: “In using frequency bands for radio services, Member States shall bear in mind that radio frequencies and any associated orbits, including the geostationary-satellite orbit, are limited natural resources and that they must be used rationally, efficiently and economically, in conformity with the provisions of the Radio Regulations, so that countries or groups of countries may have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries”;
+n) that Article 44 of the ITU Constitution stipulates that: “In using frequency bands for radio services, Member States shall bear in mind that radio frequencies and any associated orbits, including the geostationary-satellite orbit, are limited natural resources and that they must be used rationally, efficiently and economically, in conformity with the provisions of the Radio Regulations, so that countries or groups of countries may have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries”;

-n) that, by Resolution 71 (Rev. Guadalajara 2010) of the Plenipotentiary Conference, ITU adopted its strategic plan for the period 2012-2015, which contains, as one of the strategic goals of ITU-R: “To seek ways and means to ensure rational, equitable, efficient and economical use of the radio-frequency spectrum and satellite-orbit resources and to promote flexibility for future expansion and new technological developments”;
+o) that, by Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, ITU adopted its strategic plan for the period 2016-2019, which contains, as one of the strategic objectives of ITU-R: “Meet, in a rational, equitable, efficient, economical and timely way, the ITU membership requirements for radio-frequency spectrum and satellite-orbit resources, while avoiding harmful interference”;

-o) that attainment of most of the Millennium Development Goals (MDGs) remains a challenge, particularly in the poorest countries, amid a climate of global economic downturn;
+p) that attainment of most of the Millennium Development Goals (MDGs) remains a challenge, particularly in the poorest countries, amid a climate of global economic downturn;

-p) that, in its final report (“A 2010 Leadership Imperative: The Future Built on Broadband”), the Broadband Commission recognizes that: “the Internet and other information and communication technologies (ICTs) should be used for the benefit of all mankind”, and that “broadband will be the basis for digital invention and innovation and the foundation for digital and other investments that lie at the very heart of our shared knowledge economy and society”;
+q) that, in its final report (“A 2010 Leadership Imperative: The Future Built on Broadband”), the Broadband Commission recognizes that: “the Internet and other information and communication technologies (ICTs) should be used for the benefit of all mankind”, and that “broadband will be the basis for digital invention and innovation and the foundation for digital and other investments that lie at the very heart of our shared knowledge economy and society”;

-q) that UN General Assembly Resolution A/65/65/141 of 20 December 2010 recognizes that “while in recent years access to information and communications technologies, including the steady increase in Internet access ..., the need remains to reduce the digital divide and to ensure that the benefits of new technologies, especially information and communication technologies are available to all ...” and “that information and communications technologies present new opportunities and challenges and that there is a pressing need to address the major impediments that developing countries face in accessing the new technologies, such as insufficient resources, infrastructure, ... ”,
+r) that UN General Assembly Resolution A/65/65/141 of 20 December 2010 recognizes that “while in recent years access to information and communications technologies, including the steady increase in Internet access ..., the need remains to reduce the digital divide and to ensure that the benefits of new technologies, especially information and communication technologies are available to all ...” and “that information and communications technologies present new opportunities and challenges and that there is a pressing need to address the major impediments that developing countries face in accessing the new technologies, such as insufficient resources, infrastructure, ... ”,

 considering further